King's Lynn Stars: 1990s

-In 1997, the team returned to league action following one year out, they joined the Elite League and were known as the King's Lynn Knights.
-During the 2000 Elite League speedway season the team finished runner-up behind Eastbourne Eagles and won the Knockout Cup for the second time.
-The Australian pairing of Leigh Adams and Jason Crump topped the league averages.
+In 1997, the team returned to league action after missing the 1996 season, they joined the Elite League and were known as the King's Lynn Knights from 1997 to 2001.
+The Czech pair of Bohumil Brhel and Tomáš Topinka became fan's favourites.
 A junior side were introduced in 1998 and competed under various names in the following seasons, including the Starlets, Braves, Kids and Young Stars.